albertogasparin/react-magnetic-di/README.md

       exclude: ['mocks', /test\.tsx?/],
       // List of Babel or Node environment names where the plugin should be enabled
       enabledEnvs: ['development', 'test'],
+      // Allow auto injection of some globals by default
+      globals: ['window', 'document', 'fetch'],
     }],
   ],
 ```